Thursday, August 27, 2020

 )

-After removing four cases, Atwood and Eaton were in the process of moving another when it exploded, burning Atwood on the face and hands.
+After removing four cases, Atwood and Eaton proceeded to move another when it exploded, burning Atwood on the face and hands.
 Miraculously, both escaped without serious injuries.
-(Two months later, Eaton was seriously wounded in the leg at the Battle of Spotsylvania Courthouse.)
+(Two months later, Eaton suffered a serious leg wound at the Battle of Spotsylvania Courthouse.)
 Nye suffered burns but also recovered to return to his regiment.

 Fourteen screaming girls leaped from the third floor of the factory onto the roof of the shop next door.
-They "were removed by ladders," the Springfield Republican reported, "after the most frantic threats” were made to keep them from jumping to the ground.
+They "were removed by ladders," the Springfield Republican reported, after firemen and others made "the most frantic threats” to keep them from jumping to the ground.

 "The conduct of the firemen and all those who volunteered to enter the burning building was heroic in no light sense of the word," the newspaper wrote.
 "Among the most active and efficient of all the attendants were eight or ten of our city physicians, who were unceasing in their efforts to relieve the sufferings of the unfortunate men and women."

-Rescuers wrapped a burning victim in a blanket and took her to a nearby house after she leaped -- or was blown out of -- an upper-story window.
-In one of the most heart-rending sights, a severely burned female victim, crying and groaning in agony, begged to be given arsenic or any other deadly mix.
+Rescuers wrapped a burning victim in a blanket and took her to a nearby house after she leaped or was blown out of an upper-story window.
+In one of the most heartrending sights, a severely burned female victim, crying and groaning in agony, begged for arsenic or any other deadly concoction to end her misery.

 GOOGLE STREET VIEW: Approximate location of long-gone C.D.
 Leet & Co. factory.